 Learning how to breathe correctly during pregnancy increases the flow of vibrant energy and ‘feel good’ hormones in your body.
 The importance of the breath is very rarely contemplated in the Western world.
 Unless we are made aware of breathing, we go through life breathing unconsciously not even fully filling the lungs.
 Conscious breathing takes practice, because many of us have never done it this way before.
 It’s important to spend moments being aware of your breathing and realising just how much air you are taking in.

 When a mother is properly prepared mentally, physically and spiritually she can give birth to her baby in a way that is calm, nurturing and empowering.
-Breathing is just one aspect of this preparation; read more about what you will learn in a HypnoBirthing class here.
+Breathing is just one aspect of this preparation; read more about what other birthing women experienced during the birth of their babies.

 Research suggests that focused breathing promotes the release of hormones necessary for a far more comfortable childbirth.
 Another interesting article, well worth reading is Breathe away pain – Psychology today, it highlights the advantages of combining mindfulness and breathing to help diminish pain.